asprout/ArticleComparisons/README.md

 ---
 #### Algorithms
 _NOTE: This section provides a general overview of the algorithms used and should not be referred to as a comprehensive guide.
-For more specific implementation details, please refer to the code available in the [scripts](scripts) folder_
+For specific implementation details and useful visualization/debugging/other functionalities, please refer to the code available in the [scripts](scripts) folder_
 - [ ] _Article Similarity Detection_ (python [scripts/OneDayDuplicationDetection.py](scripts/OneDayDuplicationDetection.py) [YYYYmmdd])
      - [x] Parsing Documents [scripts/documents.py](scripts/documents.py)
     ```